ryanliupie/SIEM-Tool/SIEM/sentinal.md

 <img src="/picturesv2/step9.1.JPG" width="650px" alt="creation of log analysis">
 <p>
-  Just like last time, go to <b> Review + create </b> hit the blue <b> create </b> button on the bottom left.
+  Just like last time, go to <b> Review + create </b> and hit the blue <b> Create </b> button on the bottom left.
 After a couple seconds, you should be prompted with this page shown.
+At the bottom left, click on <b> Add </b>.
 </p>